An INCÓGNITO Prequel

-Jack Studder — Jack was a pass-around kid his entire time growing up.
-He never knew his dad and had no real memory of his mother.
-Various aunts and uncles would take him in, until they couldn’t stand him any longer.
-Then they’d pass him on to someone else.
-Everybody was certain that Jack was on a path leading straight to prison.
+JACKSON STUDDER — “I was a pass-around kid my entire time growing up.
+I never knew my dad and had no real memory of my mother.
+Various aunts and uncles took me in, until they couldn’t stand me any longer.
+Then they’d pass me on to someone else.
+Everybody was certain I was on a path leading straight to prison.”

-Jack looked at Sheriff Jim in disbelief.
-Now here was somebody asking Jack to move into his house, rather than getting talked into putting up with him.
+Jack looks at Sheriff Jim in disbelief.
+Now here is somebody asking Jack to move into his house.

 “You’d do that for me?
 Why the hell would ya?”

 “ ‘Cause you remind me of myself long ago.
 Back then someone cut me a major break.
 No good reason for it, other than they had the ability to do so.
 Blew my mind, as you’d likely put it.
 So I’ve always thought that a young person who shows some promise deserves a break in life . . . when it matters most.
 And right this very second, Jack, is when it matters most for you.
 Otherwise, you are surely headin’ into a world of serious hurt.
-You’ll never survive it.
+It’s one you’ll never survive.
 You’ll be dead ‘fore you see eighteen.”

 “You tryin’ to scare me?”

-Jack nibbled his pancakes in silence.
-A quarter of the way through the big stack, his pace picked up.
-Nearing the end, he scooped some huckleberry jam and more maple syrup onto his plate.
-When everything was gone and Jack seemed about to lick the plate, he looked up at Sheriff Jim and said, “Okay, sir.
+Jack nibbles his pancakes in silence.
+A quarter of the way through the big stack, his pace picks up.
+Nearing the end, he scoops some huckleberry jam and more maple syrup onto his plate.
+When everything is gone and Jack seems about ready to lick the plate, he looks up at Sheriff Jim and says, “Okay, sir.
 You’re on.
 Ya got me.
 And I sure as hell will give it my best shot.
 I can promise you that much.”

 “Can’t ask for more than that, Jack.
 You got clothes, belongings and stuff you need to fetch?”

-And that was that.
-On their way home they stopped by the western store and got Jack some new jeans, shirts, underwear, boots and a warm coat and hat.
-When they reached Sheriff Jim’s abode on the edge of town, Jack thought the place was the most bedraggled wreck of a house he’d ever seen in his young life.
-“Looks like you could use a little help there yourself,” Jack said.
+On their way home they stop by the western store, where Jack picks out some new jeans, shirts, underwear, boots, a warm coat and a hat.
+When they reach Sheriff Jim’s abode on the edge of town, Jack thinks the place must be the most bedraggled-looking wreck of a house he’s ever seen.
+“Looks like you could use a little help yourself,” Jack says.